What the ChondroFiller Injection Can and Cannot Do

 Who Is the Best Candidate?

-ChondroFiller tends to suit people with osteoarthritis or localised joint wear, with reasonably healthy surrounding cartilage and good joint stability.
-Realistic expectations are essential: it can support the joint’s environment but does not fully reverse advanced joint damage.
-Careful clinical assessment matters; benefits vary.
+The ChondroFiller injection tends to suit people with osteoarthritis or localised joint wear who retain reasonably healthy surrounding cartilage and good joint stability.
+It is suited to accessible lesions where ultrasound-guided delivery can reach the defect reliably.
+Realistic expectations are essential: the injection can support the joint's environment and may ease symptoms, but it does not fully reverse advanced joint damage.
+Benefits vary between individuals, and careful clinical assessment is needed to judge suitability.

 When Is It Not Suitable?